ckesanapalli/davidschirduan.github.io/_posts/2018-11-03-BoneMarshesTwist.md

 We're about 2 months away from The Bone Marshes kickstarter, and it's time to start jabbering about my stuff.

-**SUPPORT MY KICKSTARTER LINK COMING SOON!
-USE THE CODE SCHIRDERGERDER TO SAVE 10%**
+**SUPPORT MY KICKSTARTER LINK COMING SOON!**

+**USE THE CODE SCHIRDERGERDER TO SAVE 10%**

-But until I take your money, I'll do a few sneak peeks at the Bone Marshes, what they're all about, and some of the weird stuff in them.
+Until I take your money, I'll type up a few sneak peeks at the Bone Marshes, what they're all about, and some of the weird stuff in them.

 But truthfully, this is the first big adventure I've written, and I'm worried that some of this stuff is gonna be dumb...So tell me in the comments if it is so I can fix it!